Walderslade Primary School

 - Creating targets for children to work towards, to allow them to access the curriculum.

 - Creating a Provision Map to highlight the targets set and working with this daily, assessing and reviewing appropriately.

-- Carrying out all SEN provision that has been agreed with parents/carers, SENCo and Head Teacher.
+- Carrying out all SEND provision that has been agreed with parents/carers, SENCo and Head Teacher.

 - Informing the SENCo of children who may require additional support.

 - Contacting outside agencies when additional specialist support is necessary and carry out all targets and strategies that have been implemented by outside agencies.